wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/01-Introduction_and_Goals.md

 ### Wikidata editor

-- Edit terms and sitelinks of entities without using JavaScript in a browser.
+- Edit [Terms](../overview/12-Glossary.md#term) and sitelinks of entities without using JavaScript in a browser.

 ### Commons editor